a1v0/advent-of-code-2023/README.md

 My code for calculating the answers for Advent of Code 2023, this time in C#.

 The tasks can be found **[here](https://adventofcode.com/2023)**.
-Each day has its own class which contains classes related to that day's task.
+Each day has its own class which refers to other classes that contain the logic for that day's task.
 Daily classes are stored in the `tasks` folder.

 Inputs are store as plaintext in the `inputs` folder, e.g. `01.txt`, `15.txt` and so on.
-Test data files are marked as `01.test.txt`.
+Files containing test data (i.e. the example data provided in the task description) are marked as `01.test.txt`.

 This repo uses xUnit for testing, though my tests aren't particularly extensive.
+They mostly assert that the output from the test data matches what Advent of Code specifies.

 | Day | Task 1 | Task 2 | Notes |
 | --- | ------ | ------ | ----- |